arc-language/arc-lang/parser/PACKAGE.md

 	// EnterArgumentList is called when entering the argumentList production.
 	EnterArgumentList(c *ArgumentListContext)

+	// EnterArgument is called when entering the argument production.
+	EnterArgument(c *ArgumentContext)

+	// EnterLambdaExpression is called when entering the lambdaExpression production.
+	EnterLambdaExpression(c *LambdaExpressionContext)

+	// EnterLambdaParamList is called when entering the lambdaParamList production.
+	EnterLambdaParamList(c *LambdaParamListContext)

+	// EnterLambdaParam is called when entering the lambdaParam production.
+	EnterLambdaParam(c *LambdaParamContext)

+	// EnterTupleExpression is called when entering the tupleExpression production.
+	EnterTupleExpression(c *TupleExpressionContext)

 	// EnterCastExpression is called when entering the castExpression production.
 	EnterCastExpression(c *CastExpressionContext)